Should You Switch To Organic Sanitary Pads + Tampons?

 Thankfully there is something we can do.
-After a quick search online, I discovered Waitrose, Boots, Sainbury’s and Tesco stock a range of natural and organic pads/tampons.
+After a quick search online, I discovered Waitrose, Boots, Sainsbury’s and Tesco stock a range of natural and organic pads/tampons.

-Online famers market Farmdrop sell organic sanitary pads, tampons and menstrual cups in a range of sizes and absorbencies.
-Use code TLM35 to take £80 off your first shop at Farmdrop.
+Online farmers market Farmdrop sell organic sanitary pads, tampons and menstrual cups in a range of sizes and absorbencies.

 Organic pads can be purchased online from websites like Time of The Month who offer a subscription service so your supply never depletes.

 They also sell organic natural sanitary pads, cotton tampons and liners as well as cotton make-up bags, tote bags and cute colour pop compact mirrors.

 Their slogan “Be Kinder to your Vagina” is emblazoned across the bags.
 I love the impact it makes but I think it will be a while before I’m brave enough to pop one over my shoulder on the school run.

 Albany Mae is an organic tampon subscription service offering you an ethical and sustainable choice.